Highdicom: A Python library for standardized encoding of image annotations and machine learning model outputs in pathology and radiology: References

+Digital Imaging and Communication in Medicine (DICOM) is the internationally accepted standard for communication of medical images and related information across a wide range of medical imaging modalities and disciplines.
 Hospitals around the world have established an extensive enterprise imaging infrastructure, workflows, and software applications based on DICOM~\cite{pmid27245774} and pathology and radiology are converging towards using DICOM for communication of digital images~\cite{pmid29619278,pmid30533276,10.4103/jpi.jpi_98_20,ihe-palm-dpia}.
-However, existing pathology as well as radiology systems primarily rely on non-standard formats and interfaces for the storage and exchange of image annotations or computational image analysis results.
-Similarly, ML models developed by researchers generally accept inputs and return outputs in a variety of customized formats that are incompatible with clinically available image management and display systems and that lack metadata required for interpretation and use of the information in clinical context.
-Instead, it would be desirable if ML models were developed according to the FAIR guiding principles~\cite{pmid26978244} using standardized metadata to allow for their outputs to be findable, accessible, interoperable, and reusable.
+However, existing pathology as well as radiology systems primarily rely on non-standard formats and interfaces for the storage and exchange of image annotations and computational image analysis results, to which we hereafter collectively refer as \emph{annotations}.
+Similarly, ML models developed by researchers generally receive and return annotations in a variety of customized formats that are incompatible with clinically available image management and display systems and that lack metadata required for interpretation and use of the information in clinical context.
+Instead, it would be desirable if ML models were developed according to the FAIR guiding principles~\cite{pmid26978244} using standardized metadata to allow for annotations to be findable, accessible, interoperable, and reusable.
+The DICOM standard provides information object definitions (IODs), such as Segmentations and Structured Reports, for annotations~\cite{pmid27257542,pmid29092948}, and implementation of these IODs to enable interoperable storage and communication of ML model outputs has been proposed by the Integrating the Healthcare Enterprise (IHE) Radiology Technical Committee~\cite{ihe-rad-air}.